-An experienced attorney will be able to determine all potentially liable parties and take immediate steps to secure crucial evidence necessary to formulating your case.
+An experienced attorney will be able to determine all potentially liable parties and take immediate steps to secure crucial evidence necessary to formulate your case.
 Evidence such as eyewitness testimony, the bus’s onboard computer information or logs, still images, security camera footage, medical records, and police reports will all be gathered on your behalf.

 Public transportation and national bus companies have large insurance and legal defense teams that will likely give you a low settlement offer in the interest of protecting themselves.
-A bus accident attorney in Fairfax will ensure that you are not taken advantage of by advocating for you and alleviating you from dealing with the insurance companies altogether so that you may focus on yourself and your family.
+A bus accident attorney in Northern Virginia will ensure that you are not taken advantage of by advocating for you and alleviating you from dealing with the insurance companies altogether so that you may focus on yourself and your family.

 Contact Our Northern Virginia Office Today for a Free Consultation